SecretFoundation/docs/docs/dev/privacy-model-of-secret-contracts.md

 ## Differences in output types - success vs. error

-If a contract returns an `StdError`, the output looks like this:
+If a contract returns a `StdError`, the output looks like this:

 ```json
 {